 It’s a funny feature of execution plans that they don’t need to execute in their entirety.
-There are many reasons why this can be so, but the underlying reason comes from the strategy of sharing SQL.
+There are many reasons why this can be so but the underlying reason comes from a fundamental requirement of reusing cursors.

 As a consequence, the optimizer can produce a plan that gives the run-time engine some leeway in bypassing redundant stages of execution.
 (Hence the discusion in the article on my website: When 2 + 2 = 5).